Adam-Gladstone/Adam-Gladstone.github.io/_posts/r-projects/2024-11-11-Python in Excel via Reticulate.md

 - PEG Ratio < 1.2
 - Market Cap < $5bn

-The criteria were suggested from an article about Peter Lynch (https://www.linkedin.com/pulse/title-timeless-wisdom-peter-lynch-invest-what-you-know-pushkar-raj-c5zlc/).
+The criteria were suggested from an article about [Peter Lynch](https://www.linkedin.com/pulse/title-timeless-wisdom-peter-lynch-invest-what-you-know-pushkar-raj-c5zlc/).

 So I thought it would be a nice idea to get these indicators for a small portfolio of tech giant stocks and display the results in Excel using conditional formatting to determine if the stock selection is consistent with the desired criteria.
 The end result for this portfolio looks as follows: